 PSC 380 Asian Politics (3) F (odd-numbered years).
 Comparative approach to Asian politics and culture.
 This course pays special attention to Japanese governance, culture and leadership as well as emerging governments and economies in Southeast Asia.
 Relations with the United States are also examined.
-Prerequisite: PSC 101.
+Prerequisite: PSC101.
 LAS International/Intercultural.

 PSC 390 United Nations (3) Sp (odd-numbered years).
 An examination of the functions, history and actions of the United Nations since its inception.
 Special attention will be given to an examination of past and current peacekeeping missions and the role of nations and national power within the United Nations organization.
-Prerequisite: PSC 101.
-Las Writing Intensive.
+Prerequisite: PSC101.
+LAS Writing.

 PSC 400 American Foreign Policy (3) F (even-numbered years).
 Policy making, the role of the public in decisions, formulation and implementation of national policy, U.S. policy goals in various areas of the world, decision making in crisis situations.
-Prerequisites: PSC 101 and 200.
+Prerequisites: PSC101 and PSC200.
 LAS International/Intercultural.

 PSC 410 The Legislative Process (3) F (even-numbered years).
 The American Congress, its organization, rules, role in law making; the role of interest groups, congressional investigations, and the modern presidency in the legislative process.
-Prerequisites: PSC 101.
+Prerequisite: PSC101.

 PSC 420 Constitutional Law (3) F (odd-numbered years).
 The role of the Supreme Court in the American system; judicial review and its significance under Marshall, Fuller, Taft, Hughes, and Warren; majority and minority opinions; the process of decision making.
-Prerequisite: PSC 101.
+Prerequisite: PSC101.
 LAS Writing.

 PSC 450 Independent Research/Project (1-5) F, Sp.
 Investigation of a research problem, project, or topic on an individual conference basis.
-Prerequisite: Completion of majorminor declaration in government and public affairs, minimum 2.5 GPA in the major field, and departmental approval.
+Prerequisites: Declared Political Science major, a minimum of 2.5 GPA in major field, and departmental approval.

 PSC 490 Practicum in Political Science (3-12) Sp.
 Internships with public agencies, governmental organizations, or private groups or agencies that interact with government are available with the approval of the Department of Political Science, Social Work, & Sociology via its Political Science faculty.
 This field work will provide first hand experience with the operations, institutions, and policy concerns of cooperating agencies, organizations, and groups.
-Prerequisites: PSC 101; 110 or 320; and one from among the following: PSC 300, 330, or 410.
-Must be a junior or senior and a major in Political Science.
-Student internship positions in a state and local government setting require PSC 110.
+Prerequisites: Junior or senior standing, declared Political Science major, PSC101, either PSC110 or PSC320, and one of PSC300, PSC330, or PSC410.
+Student internship positions in a state and local government setting require PSC110.
 Internships must be arranged and approved by the department during the semester preceding the internship.